tomjn/WordPress-The-Right-Way/en/javascript/README.md

  - More secure interfaces by avoiding the need for escaping with Javascript templating and reactive libraries
  - Faster admin screens whose sole job is to bootstrap the JS UI

-While information on these are compiled, information about the *old way* is preserved below.
+While information on these are compiled, information is preserved below.

 ## Registering and Enqueueing